Clemapfel/image_processing/README.md

-# Digital Image Processing
+# Interative Digital Image Processing with SFML

-A portable, lightweight C++ Library implementing most common features of digital image processing.
+A portable, lightweight C++ Library implementing most common features of digital image processing as described in "Digital Image Processing" (R.C.Gonzales, R.E.Woods, 2017).
 Intended for educational purposes or personal use only.

 Supports on- and off-gpu processing of binary, 8-bit grey scale and 8-bit full color images.
 Real-time rendering and thread safety possible